thefoxery/make.nvim/README.md

 	@for t in $(TARGETS); do echo $$t; done
 ```

-Note that my build output directory is set to ./dist and * refers to debug/release
+Here my build output directory is set to ./dist and * refers to debug/release folder

+In case you need to use another target name for this, make sure to pass the new name in your setup()

 ## Example DAP configuration